 Established in 2015, the World Bank program funds results-based financing projects and provides technical support and advice on results-based financing in education to other World Bank teams and development partners.
 One of its main goals is to contribute to the evidence base around results-based financing in education, gathering data and knowledge that can be used to develop better education programs and policies, with the goal of boosting education outcomes.

-REACH is currently funded by the Government of Norway through NORAD, the Government of the United States of America through USAID, and by the Government of Germany through the Federal Ministry for Economic Cooperation and Development.
+REACH is funded by the Government of Norway through NORAD, the Government of the United States of America through USAID, and the Government of Germany through the Federal Ministry for Economic Cooperation and Development.

 In line with the World Bank’s Education Strategy 2020, REACH supports the institution’s efforts to build evidence and operational knowledge on results-based financing in education through its grant programs and knowledge sharing activities.
 The information is published in papers, reports, notes, and other knowledge products that address RBF design, implementation, and monitoring, as well as the ways that a results-based approach can strengthen education systems and outcomes.